 ▶ Can I bring food and drink?

-You are welcome to bring food and drink including adult beverages.
-Please be responsible when drinking; if you or anyone in your group become reckless or dangerous, we will end the charter early.
-We have extra glasses, plates, flatware, and a wine opener on-board.
+You are welcome to bring your own food and drinks to to be enjoyed responsibly.
+Please be responsible when drinking; if anyone in your group become reckless or dangerous, we will have to end the charter early.

 ▶ Is gratuity included in the price of the sail?